|

 Please call the Church at 345-3039 to register or inquire about classes.

-Soul-Full Thursdays Soul-Full Thursdays began in January 2008.
-It is a new approach for us that combines a blend of food, fellowship, meditation, and education into an enriching experience that the whole family can enjoy.
-Each Thursday from 4:00PM to 8:30PM the church will provide adult religious education offerings, a guided meditation, a family meal, and appropriate activities for youngsters.
+Soul-Full Thursdays These special Thursday night gatherings are offered three time each year and usually run for five-six weeks.
+These evenings combine a blend of food, fellowship, spiritual reflection, and education into an enriching experience that the whole family can enjoy.
+Each Soul-Full Thursday offers adult religious education, a vespers or other spiritual time, an affordable family meal, and appropriate activities for youngsters.
 You can participate in all of the activities or pick and choose.
 Or, you can just come for the meal and hang out with your friends.
 Reservations are required for both meals and classes.
 Please visit our Soul-Full Thursday page for more complete information.

 Faith Reduced to Three Questions by Judith A. Frediani Director of Lifespan Faith Development UUA, Boston Theologian Paul Tillich wrote, "There is hardly a word in the religious language both theological and popular which is subject to more misunderstandings, distortions, and questionable definitions than the word, faith."
 Faith is one of those religious terms that not all UUs can use comfortably in daily discourse.
 This is unfortunate, because Unitarian Universalism has always used faith language.
 One problem is that "faith" is confused with the word, "creed" a set of specific, often unchanging, even mandatory, beliefs.
 Faith and creed are not synonyms.......
 To read the entire article, please click below: http://www.uua.org/re/faithworks/fall05/admin_essay.html